desultory/ugrd/readme.md

 ### imports

-The most powerful part of a module is the imports.
+The most powerful part of a module is the `imports` directive.

 Imports are used to hook into the general processing scheme, and become part of the main `InitramfsGenerator` object.

+Portions are loaded into the InitramfsGenerator's `config_dict` which is an `InitramfsConfigDict`

+Imported functions have access to the entire `self` scope, giving them full control of whatever other modules are loaded when they are executed, and the capability to dynamically create new functions.

+This script should be executed as root, to have access to all files and libraries required to boot, so special care should be taken when loading and creating modules.

 #### config_processing

-These imports are very special, they can be used to change how parameters are parsed.
+These imports are very special, they can be used to change how parameters are parsed by the internal `config_dict`.

 A good example of this is in `base.py`: